digamesystems/LIDAR/README.md

 ### Abstract:

 Recent advances in low power wireless technologies have enabled simple, high-speed connectivity to sensors used for gathering environmental data.
 Much of the currently deployed sensor infrastructure in the park system, however, is not designed to support wireless connectivity.
 As a result, park staff are required to visit each sensor site and make manual connections to devices to download data for applications like trail use monitoring.
-Sometimes these sensors are in areas with rugged terrain, adding to the difficulty in extracting the information and even increased safety risk.
+Sometimes these sensors are in areas with rugged terrain, adding to the difficulty in extracting the information and even increasing safety risk.
 We propose to explore adding a low-power wireless link, (Bluetooth Low Energy, WiFi and LoRAWAN) to novel environmental sensors to allow ‘touchless’ access to this information.

 ### Technical Approach:
 The need for accurate statistics around the use of our recreation areas has been well appreciated for some time: